kavirajesh22/kavirajesh22.github.io/README.md

 ✔️ Other languages I'm comfortable with: Java, Python <br>

 # Some of my experience:
-🌍 Currently working under graduate student, Jayneel Vora, and Professor Shankar on a couple of projects in the CS department!
+🌍 Currently working under graduate student, Jayneel Vora, and Professor Shankar on a couple of projects in the CS department! <br>
-🙌🏽 Worked at IpserLabs, a startup creating research marketplace websites, on their Front-End and Back-End work 🍎 Was a robotics nerd throughout high school- worked with an 11-member team for four years.
+🙌🏽 Worked at IpserLabs, a startup creating research marketplace websites, on their Front-End and Back-End work <br>
+🍎 Was a robotics nerd throughout high school- worked with an 11-member team for four years. <br>

 # Non-Technical interests:
 ❤️ I'm really passionate about women's health and bridging gaps in our society.
-In high school, I founded and ran a club that donated more than 5,000 sanitary products to homeless women.
+In high school, I founded and ran a club that donated more than 5,000 sanitary products to homeless women. <br>
-🏀 Working out
+🏀 Working out <br>
 🧁 Spending time with my friends and trying new food places